A&B Cattle 33rd Annual Sale

 162 Total Reported Sale Avg. $6,833

-A windy but sunny day for A&B Cattle 33rd Annual Sale.
+The day was windy but the sun shone for A&B Cattle’s 33rd Annual Sale.
 From the high quality bulls to the elite females offered from the Sawyer family, the cattle had tons of quality for the offering.
-A great crowd showed up to bid and buy that day.
+The day brought a great crowd for the sale.

 Lot 18 A&B Legacy 2254 Reg No.20531206 BD: 02/15/22 Sired by EZAR Gold Rush 6001 Sold for $40,000 to Bob McConville – Indianola, NE.